Let me tell you something – medieval themed parties are wildly underrated.

 Flavored Water Jugs with Herbs

-Flavored water jugs filled with herbs and fresh fruits can be a delightful addition to any medieval banquet.
+Flavored water jugs filled with herbs and fresh fruits are an easy addition to any medieval banquet.
 They not only look stunning but also provide a refreshing drink that complements the savory dishes.
 The combination of herbs like mint or basil with citrus fruits creates a light, invigorating flavor that’s perfect for guests of all ages.

 Making these flavored water jugs is simple and can be a fun activity for everyone involved in the party planning.
 Just slice up some fruits, add a handful of herbs, and let them infuse in water for a few hours in the refrigerator.
 This easy-to-make drink will transport your guests straight to a castle feast!